-Lara Wierenga is a postdoctoral researcher in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.
+Lara Wierenga is an assistant professor in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.

 - 2018: Samenwerking Hendrik Mullerprijs prof. E.A.
 Crone, ter beschikking voor boek: Een visuele ontdekkingstocht door het ontwikkelende brein. €5000,-